DougHillmer/hillmer_says_hello/README.md

 BTW that previous intro blurp paragraph was added using the web interface editor.
 Next step is to clone this repo on my rPI and see that I can do things there.

+This third paragraph was added using vi on the rPI.
+Now it will be commited to the project.
+It should show up back on my gitHub page.